Arden Fair

 Arden Fair is a two-level regional shopping mall located on Arden Way in Sacramento, California, in the United States.
-It encompasses 1,112,000 sqft of retail space, featuring over 150 tenants.
-The mall is anchored by Macy's and JCPenney; its former anchor tenants Sears and Nordstrom closed during the early 2020s.
+It encompasses 1,112,000 sqft of retail space occupied by over 150 tenants.
+The mall is anchored by Macy's, JCPenney, and a Dick’s House of Sport expected to open in 2027.
+A fourth anchor tenant building, left vacant after Nordstrom closed in May 2020, was repurposed, with its lower level leased by the furniture store RH.

 Arden Fair was developed as an open-air complex by the firm Kassis Investment, with Sears opening in 1957 as the mall's first store.
 After its conversion into a single-story indoor mall, a second level was added during a major renovation conducted by the Homart Development Company in 1990.
 The property was purchased by the Sacramento-based Friedman family, who currently owns the mall under Fulcrum Property.
 Adjacent to the mall is the Market Square at Arden Fair, a shopping center renovated by the Friedmans from the former Food Circus property.

 Arden Fair is credited with introducing major national retailers to the Sacramento area, including the first Nordstrom, Barnes & Noble, and Virgin Megastores in the region.
 By 2000, the mall was the largest single source of sales tax revenue for the City of Sacramento.

 History

 Development

 In March 1954, the development firm Heraty and Gannon purchased 234 acre of land for $850,000 to build Swanston Estates.
 The planned community was to be located on Ethan Way and Arden Way across from California Exposition, the site of the California State Fair.
 Plans for the property included a "mile long shopping area" on 100 acre along the North Sacramento Freeway and the Elvas Freeway, which opened in 1955.

 After six years of planning a location in the Sacramento area, Sears Roebuck & Company announced a new store on the Swanston Estates property in December 1954.
 Located on 30 acre, the Sacramento location was the largest retail property operated by the company at the time.
-Opened in 1957, the $3.5 million single-story structure covered 185,028 sqft and was built of reinforced concrete and brick, with the facing scored into panels and finished in mica.
+Opened on May 15, 1957, the $3.5 million single-story structure covered 185,028 sqft and was built of reinforced concrete and brick, with the facing scored into panels and finished in mica.
 A partial second story was constructed on the southwest section, occupied by the employee cafeteria and recreational rooms.